 If it’s worked for you or you have your own tips to get a free balcony upgrade on a cruise, do let us know in the comments below.

-Also, if you found this post about 10 Secrets on How to Get a Free Balcony Upgrade on a Cruise to be helpful, you may also enjoy our other money-saving articles about cruising:
+Also, if you found this post about 10 Secrets on How to Get a Free Balcony Upgrade on a Cruise to be helpful, you may enjoy our other money-saving articles about cruising:

 - Top 50 Cruise Hacks to Save Money, Hassle, and Weight Gain